Mount Scopus: National Botanical Garden of Israel

 The National Botanic Garden of Israel, also called the Land of Israel Botanic Garden, was founded on the grounds of the Hebrew University on Mount Scopus by botanist Alexander Eig in 1931.
 This garden contains one of the largest collections of Israeli uncultivated plants.
-This was the first home of Jerusalem's Biblical Zoo.
+This was the first home of the Jerusalem Biblical Zoo.
 A cave in the garden has been identified as the Tomb of Nicanor (see above).

 Jerusalem British War Cemetery

-The British cemetery in Jerusalem (Jerusalem War Cemetery) is a military cemetery for fallen soldiers of the British Empire, later known as the British Commonwealth of Nations, in World War I in Palestine.
+The Jerusalem British war cemetery is a military cemetery for fallen soldiers of the British Empire, later known as the Commonwealth of Nations, in World War I in Mandatory Palestine.
 The cemetery is located on the neck of land on the north end of the Mount of Olives and west of Mount Scopus.

-2515 were buried in the cemetery fallen soldiers, of 2449 war dead, including 2218 British casualties.
-A total 100 fallen soldiers are unidentified.
+Buried in the cemetery were 2,515 fallen soldiers, of whom 2,449 were war dead, including 2,218 British casualties.
+A total of 100 fallen soldiers are unidentified.

-A memorial was placed in the cemetery to 3300 service personnel killed in operations in Palestine and Egypt who have no known grave.
+A memorial was placed in the cemetery to 3,300 service personnel killed in operations in Palestine and Egypt who have no known grave.
 In all, commemorated in this cemetery are 5815 service personnel of World War I. No casualties buried in the cemetery died after the war.